alecthomas/participle/README.md

 ## V2
 <a id="markdown-v2" name="v2"></a>

-This is version 2 of Participle.
+This is an alpha of version 2 of Participle.
+It is still subject to change but should be mostly stable at this point.

 See the [Change Log](CHANGES.md) for details.

 > **Note:** semantic versioning API guarantees do not apply to the [experimental](https://pkg.go.dev/github.com/alecthomas/participle/v2/experimental) packages - the API may break between minor point releases.